-PAT Ambassadors fulfill the program’s goal through receiving training in the foundations of public health, providing interactive and educational outreach activities such as presenting workshops to student groups, and developing and staffing tobacco-free initiatives that positively impact the campus health.
+PAT Ambassadors fulfill the program’s goal by receiving training in the foundations of public health, providing interactive and educational outreach activities such as presenting workshops to student groups and developing and staffing tobacco-free initiatives that positively impact campus health.
 PAT Ambassadors have the opportunity to learn about and act on a variety of health topics impacting college students:

 - Foundational topics in public health practice

 - Campus health content areas: tobacco use and stress management

 - Public health leadership skills, including group facilitation and public speaking